elf4j/elf4j-provider/README.md

 process.
 Nevertheless, it helps if the client application can do without performance-sensitive information in the first place; the default log pattern configuration does not include caller code detail and thread information.

-Once the required information is gathered, the rest of the logging process (data processing and output) is asynchronous.
+Once the required information is gathered, the rest of the log processing (data processing and output) is asynchronous.
-As long as the work queue hosting the asynchronous logging tasks (a.k.a. the asynchronous buffer) is not full, asynchronous logging has little performance impact to the main application.
-However, when the buffer is full (a.k.a. buffer overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart because not only it has to block while awaiting available buffer capacity, but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
-By contrast, synchronous logging without buffer will always delay the main workflow per each transaction, albeit having no additional cost for asynchrony.
+The benefit of asynchronous logging is, as long as the work queue hosting the asynchronous logging tasks (a.k.a. the asynchronous buffer) is not full between the application and the asynchronous log process, the log throughput limit has little impact on the main workflow.
+The application would just "fire and forget" the logging events, and continue its main business flow without further blocking.
+However, when the buffer is full (a.k.a. buffer overload), asynchronous logging may delay the main workflow more severely than its synchronous counterpart.
+That is because not only the main workflow has to block while awaiting available buffer capacity, but also the extra cost of facilitating asynchronous communications will now add to that of the main workflow.
+By contrast, in-line synchronous logging without buffer will delay the main workflow in each transaction, albeit having no additional cost for asynchrony.

-Buffering may also help a conceptually synchronous pipeline by providing some "batch effect"; e.g. flushing data bytes to an output stream in larger batches often outperforms more-frequent and smaller-sized flushes.
-To take the desired advantage of asynchronous logging, buffer overload should be minimized.
+Buffering may also help a conceptually synchronous pipeline by providing the "batch effect"; e.g. flushing data bytes to an output stream in larger batches often outperforms more-frequent and smaller-sized flushes.
+To take the desired advantage of buffering and asynchronous logging, buffer overload should be minimized.
 Since in reality the buffer capacity is always limited, it is important to set up the proper capacity to maximize the log processing throughput and minimize buffer overloads.

 The elf4j-engine has two buffers.